 John F. Driscoll is a Trustee and Chief Executive Officer of the REIT and is a director and officer of the Manager.
 The Manager is a wholly-owned subsidiary of CAB.
-Mr. Driscoll currently owns approximately 8.8% of the outstanding voting shares of CAB and is a director and Chief Executive Officer of CAB.
+Mr. Driscoll currently owns approximately 12.0% of the outstanding voting shares of CAB and is a director and Chief Executive Officer of CAB.
 Richard Zarzeczney is a Trustee of the REIT.
 Mr. Zarzeczney is also a director of CAB.
-Ari Silverberg, Floriana Cipollone, Kevin Cohen and Ryan Caughey are officers of the REIT and officers of the Manager.
-Kevin Cohen and Ryan Caughey are officers of the Manager which is a party to the Management Agreement with the REIT.
+Ari Silverberg, Floriana Cipollone and Ryan

+Caughey are officers of the REIT and officers of the Manager.
+Ryan Caughey is also an officer of CAB.
+CAB is the owner of the Manager which is a party to the Management Agreement with the REIT.
 Both the Manager and CAB entered into the Non-Competition Agreement with the REIT.